Mired in crises, North Korea’s Kim to open big party meeting

 While few question Kim’s grip on power, there is still room for things to get worse, especially if the world fails to find a quick way out of the COVID-19 crisis.
 That would prolong North Korea’s self-imposed lockdown and could possibly set conditions for an economic perfect storm that destabilizes food and exchange markets and triggers panic among the public.

-The congress, the first of its kind in five years, is the party’s top decision-making body.
+The congress, the first in five years, is the ruling party’s top decision-making body.
 At the 2016 congress, Kim put himself in front, reaffirming his commitment to developing nuclear weapons and announcing an ambitious economic development plan.
 Five years later, experts say Kim doesn’t have many options other than to further squeeze his populace for more patience and labor.

 “When we get into the specifics, there’s really nothing new the North could present at the congress in terms of developing its economy,” said Hong Min, an analyst at Seoul’s Korea Institute for National Unification.
 “The country will continue to close its borders as long as the COVID-19 pandemic continues and the international sanctions will persist, so there’s no visible room for a breakthrough.”